gklyne/monotype_tape_reader/README.md

 Switched to stepper motor drive for better control of tape speed

-Additional hardware (rPI, stepper controller, stepper motor) and software to control stepper
+Additional hardware (RPi, stepper controller, stepper motor) and software to control stepper

 Added speed profile (to control software) as analysis had holes merging towards end of tape